BaranziniLab/SPOKEsig-Workshop/README.md

 Once the data is imported to your local machine, then:

-a.
-You must have downloaded three csv files to your local machine such as a condition file, a medication file and a measurement file.
+1. You must have downloaded three csv files to your local machine such as a condition file, a medication file and a measurement file.

 Rename these files as: